emilebotev/ui5-crypto-project/crypto.sap.ui5/README.md

 ## crypto.sap.ui5

-An SAP Fiori application for training purposes dedicated for Crypro currencies price action analysis.
+A SAP Fiori application for training purposes dedicated to Crypro currencies price action analysis.

 ### Starting the generated app

 - This app has been generated using the SAP Fiori tools - App Generator, as part of the SAP Fiori tools suite.
-In order to launch the generated app, simply run the following from the generated app root folder:
+In order to launch the generated app, simply run the following from the generated app root folder (in this case crypto.sap.ui5):

 ```
     npm start